 He has played a leading role in raising the profile of local government in a time of austerity made economic growth a key feature of his council, securing new financial powers by negotiating one of the first round of City Deals with government.
 He has worked with leaders from across England to secure devolution packages for local government.

-Nick is the vice chair of Tyne and Wear Fire and Rescue Authority, the regional lead for Transport, as part of the North East Combined Authority and chairs FRESH, the campaign for a smoke-free North East.
-He trained in the NHS and is Chief Executive of Involve North East, a regional charity established to give a voice to communities in health and care service planning and delivery.
+Nick is the vice chair of Tyne and Wear Fire and Rescue Authority, the regional lead for Transport, as part of the North East Combined Authority.
+He trained in the NHS, and chairs FRESH, the campaign for a smoke-free North East.
 Nick sings with the Choir of the Royal Northern Sinfonia and was shortlisted as Stonewall's politician of the year in 2012.

 Councillor Howard Sykes MBE – Liberal Democrat Group Leader and LGA Vice-Chairman